sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 20-11-2017

+- https://medium.com/unsplash-unfiltered/scaling-unsplash-with-a-small-team-fbdd55571906?ref=reddit Very good article by the splash team showing their architecture, their choices.
+Very lean, love it.
+"Have you tried throwing money at it?"

 # 19-11-2017

 - https://blog.alexellis.io/introducing-functions-as-a-service/ OpenFaas, serverless on top on containers (docker swarm, k8s)